roilo/project_lovelace/README.md

-# project_lovelace
+# Project Lovelace
-My very first project
+My very first programming project (Created in 2015, last major update in 2016).
+This is a text-based gladitorial combat game made in Python.